plurid/aptuitive/packages/aptuitive-react/README.md

 </h1>

-React implementation of Aptuitive to adapt the User Interface through learning from the user usage.
+React implementation of Aptuitive to adapt the User Interface through learning from usage.